 If you strictly want to conduct transactions, litecoin provides low and consistent transaction fees.
 But if you want the ability to create contracts, crowdsource, or streamline management functions, then testing ethereum is your best option.

 What Is Genesis Mining?
-Genesis Mining offers you a smart and easy way to invest your money.
-Our solution is suitable for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale investors.
-Genesis Mining is the world’s first large-scale multi-algorithm cloud-mining service, offering an alternative to those who would like to engage in bitcoin and altcoin mining.
+What Is Genesis Mining?
+Genesis Mining offers you a smart and easy way to mine using our cloud hosting solution.
+Our solution is designed for those who are new to the world of cryptocurrencies, as well as for cryptocurrency experts and large-scale end users.
+Genesis Mining is the world’s first large-scale multi-algorithm cloud-mining service, offering an alternative to those who would like to engage in Bitcoin and altcoin mining.

 For more information, visit us at www.genesis-mining.com today.